Advanced Placement: 20th century

-21st century
+Early 21st century

+The number of AP exams administered each year saw a steady increase in the 21st century.
+In 2003, 175,860 English Language and Composition exams were administered.
+By 2013, this number had risen to 476,277, or an increase of 171%.
+Such an increase has occurred in nearly all AP exams offered, with the AP Psychology exam seeing a 281% increase over the past decade.
+In 2022, the most taken AP exam was English Language and Composition with 520,771 students and the least taken AP exam was Italian Language and Culture with 2,194 students.

 In 2006, over one million students took over two million Advanced Placement examinations.
 Many high schools in the United States offer AP courses, though the College Board allows any student to take any examination regardless of participation in its respective course.
 Therefore, home-schooled students and students from schools that do not offer AP courses have an equal opportunity to take AP exams.

 In 2007, hedge fund manager and philanthropist Whitney Tilson helped create a $1 million program (called Reach, for Rewarding Achievement) funded by philanthropists to pay students in 25 public schools and six Roman Catholic private schools in New York City who do well on Advanced Placement exams.
 High school students receiving a top score of five on one of the exams earned $1,000 (a four was worth $750, and a three was worth $500).
 The schools chosen for the program all had a high proportion of low-income black or Latino students.
 Tilson approached the Pershing Square Foundation to finance the project, and it agreed to give the project $1 million for its first year.

+On April 3, 2008, the College Board announced that four AP courses—French Literature, Latin Literature, Computer Science AB, and Italian Language and Culture—would be discontinued after the 2008–2009 school year due to lack of funding.
+However, the Italian Language and Culture test was again offered beginning in 2011.